CanonicalLtd/maas-docs/en/nodes-manage.md

 When relevant, 'Edit' links take you directly to the settings pane for the configuration referenced within the card.

+The node menu bar within the web UI includes links to log output and configuration options:

+![web UI node menu][img__node-menu]

+The menu includes links to the following:

+- **Machine summary**: Overview of CPU, memory, storage, tag and general settings.
+- **Interfaces**: Network and interface configuration for a node.
+- **Storage**: File system, partitioning and storage overview.
+- **Commissioning**: Timestamped completion and status log from the commissioning process.
+- **Logs**: Raw log output, switchable between YAML and XML output.
+- **Events**: Timestamped status updates for events and actions performed on the node.
+- **Configuration**: Machine and power configuration options.

 <!-- LINKS -->

 [node-actions]: intro-concepts.md#node-actions